Undesigned Coincidences in the Gospels: A Reply to John Nelson

 Some ‘undesigned coincidences’ fade when the interests of the evangelists in the way they have compiled their sources and shaped their narratives — their ‘redactional’ interests — are considered.
 Take the timing of the feeding of the five thousand in Mark and John as an example.
 John tells us this was around Passover (6:4), which seems to be subtly corroborated by Mark’s note that ‘many were coming and going’ at that time (6:31).
 The difficulty with viewing this as an undesigned coincidence is that the crowd’s following Jesus is a Markan trope (3:7–9); and the Passover setting of John may simply serve to make explicit latent Passover symbolism in the early feeding accounts.
 McGrew and Williams note that the ‘green grass’ (6.39) also corroborates a Passover setting, since Passover falls in Nisan (March/April), after months of rainfall.
 Yet can facticity be so easily assumed from verisimilitude?
 Perhaps not.
 As Graham Twelftree notes, the ‘green grass’ may serve as a reminder of the fertility of the desert in the Messianic age, or allude to the good Shepherd leading his flock through green pastures, a point Mark has already made (6:34).

-These explanations seem to be, however, to be quite contrived.
-The hypothesis about Mark allegedly inventing the green grass in order to allude to allude to the fertility of the Messianic age and John simply inventing the timing of the event to reflect the pervasive Passover symbolism does not explain at all why they fit together.
+These explanations seem to be, however, quite contrived.
+The hypothesis about Mark allegedly inventing the green grass in order to allude to the fertility of the Messianic age and John simply inventing the timing of the event to reflect the pervasive Passover symbolism does not explain at all why they fit together.
 Furthermore, it doesn’t seem at all obvious to me that such pervasive Passover imagery exists in the feeding narrative.
 There is a danger I think in taking a ‘hyper-symbolic’ view of the text of the gospels.
 It is a mistake to look for theological symbolism in all mundane details.
 Indeed, real events can happen when the grass is green!
 Such an approach to Scripture parallels in some ways the tendency on the part of many to over-push the extent of Messianic typology in the Old Testament, and find Christ in every small detail of the Hebrew Bible.
 The green grass is mentioned in Mark 6:39 so casually, and also ties in well with the crowds coming and going (Mark 6:31).
-Both of those casual details fit very neatly with what we read in John 6:5, that “the Passover, the feast of the Jews, was at hand.”
+Both of those casual details fit very neatly with what we read in John 6:4, that “the Passover, the feast of the Jews, was at hand.”
 Likewise, John’s statement that the event took place near Passover, in the spring, connects well with his mention of Barley loaves (John 6:9).

 Moreover, even granting that the green grass and the timing of the event at Passover have symbolic meaning (a view that I am not convinced of), it does not follow from that that the event must be a-historical.
 In fact, the author may simply have chosen to highlight that true detail because to the author it carries some underlying symbolic meaning.
 We also know of other well established events that are rich in symbolic or theological import.
 For example, Jesus’ death on Nisan 15th, the day of Passover, is highly significant given the perspective of the New Testament writers of Jesus as our Passover Lamb.
 However, the evidence supporting that Jesus really was killed on that day is very strong.